Monitor Mounts in Focus: Mechanics, Assembly & Stability

 1. The Mechanics: How does the mount move?

-The heart of any dynamic monitor mount is the mechanism that counterbalances the weight of the screen.
-Here are the three common designs compared.
+The heart of every dynamic monitor mount is the mechanism that counterbalances the weight of the screen.
+Here are the three designs in direct comparison.

 A. The Gas Spring